Aleris: History

 Aleris was established in 2004, the result of a merger between an aluminum recycling company and an aluminum rolled products company.
 Aleris operated as a portfolio company of Texas Pacific Group, and expanded via acquisitions during its early history.
 The company acquired Corus Group's aluminum extrusion and rolling businesses for approximately $894 million (€700 million) in 2006, and Wabash Alloys for an undisclosed amount in 2007.
 Following the Corus acquisition, Aleris had approximately 8,800 employees and more than 40 manufacturing facilities globally.

 In February 2009, the Department of Justice filed suit against the company, alleging that 15 of its plants had violated the Clean Air Act by emission of pollutants.
 Aleris settled the suit with the government in August 2009, and agreed to pay a $4.6 million fine and spend an additional $4.2 million on new pollution controls at its plants.
-The financial crisis of 2007–2008 and Great Recession caused significant downturns in production, and Aleris experienced a 40 percent volume decline during 2008–2009.
+The 2008 financial crisis and the Great Recession caused significant downturns in production, and Aleris experienced a 40 percent volume decline during 2008–2009.

 In 2009, the company filed for Chapter 11 bankruptcy, and Apollo, Oaktree Capital, and Sankaty Advisors became owners in 2010.
 Aleris stabilized its financial position and significantly reduced debt.
 The company also invested in its facilities, building a new aerospace plate mill in China during the early 2010s, finishing a $70 million expansion of its facility in Duffel Belgium (2013), and improving its plant in Ashville, Ohio, in 2014.
 Aleris acquired Nichols Aluminum and its production facilities in Davenport, Iowa, Decatur, Alabama, and Lincolnshire, Illinois, for $110 million cash in 2014.
 The aluminum finishing plant in Decatur was closed before the end of the year to streamline operations.
 Aleris had more than 40 production facilities in North America, Europe, and Asia, as of October 2014.